Are you still looking for the best washable markers for quilting?

-It happened to me: for many years I almost ignored the applique technique because it requires a water soluble marker that was never in my tool box when I needed it.
+It happened to me: for many years I ignored the applique technique because it requires a water soluble marker that was never in my tool box when I needed it.

 But the things changed when I discovered the water soluble markers specifically designed for kids- they are cheap, come in many colors, and are easily available.

 I use a French brand (BIC) that my European readers probably find it easily in their shops- read here more about these markers.

 Since most of my readers are North-Americans I thought to find (and TEST) similar markers for them too, so here is what I found:

 - on Amazon (available worldwide!)- Crayola Ultra-Clean Washable Markers

 - 8 markers (FINE tip!) for less than 4$!